 The programme is divided into Part I and Part II.
 Part I consists of three modules.
-Candidates may apply for exemptions from some or all Part 1 modules to gain entry to Part II modules provided they have completed comparable/relevant accredited modules and subject to the approval of the Faculty of Medicine and Health Sciences.
+Candidates may apply for exemptions from some or all Part 1 modules to gain entry to Part II modules provided they have completed comparable/relevant accredited modules and subject to the approval of the college.
 Part II consists of five compulsory modules and a clinical assessment.
 On successful completion of the course, a student will be awarded a Higher Diploma in Nursing Studies of the National University of Ireland.